nonrice/lab-work/orofacial/README.md

 # orofacial

-Collection utility scripts written for mice orofacial analysis.
+Collection of utility scripts written for mice orofacial analysis.